Salaries in Germany: Employment laws and compensation trends

 It’s also possible for employees to claim a tax deduction on income tax in Germany for work-related expenses, which includes travel costs – employees are able to claim €0.30 back for every kilometer travelled, up to a maximum of €4,500 per year.

-Ravio’s data shows that:
+Ravio’s employee benefits benchmarking data shows that:

-- 35% of employers in Germany provide employees with a jobticket (or other form of support) to subsidise their travel to work
+- 43% of employers in Germany provide employees with a jobticket (or other form of support) to subsidise their travel to work

-- 12% reimburse employees for their commuting costs
+- 15% reimburse employees for their commuting costs

 - 21% offer a cycle to work scheme.

-Sabbaticals in Germany
+Paid sabbaticals in Germany

-Whilst there is no legal right for employees to take a paid sabbatical in Germany, it is a very common feature of many workplaces.
+Whilst there is no legal right for employees to take a paid sabbatical in Germany, it is a common feature of many workplaces.

 Often sabbaticals are related to tenure, so, for instance, a company may have a rule that employees are able to apply for a sabbatical after being with the company for five years.